iwaduarte/cross-post/README.md

    ```
 ### hashnode.com

-1. After logging into your account on dev.to.
+1. After logging into your account on hashnode.com.
 2. Go to https://hashnode.com/settings/developer
 3. Generate new token
    ```bash